kaliappan/auditdata-microservice/README.md

 # auditdata-microservice
 This project gives following features-

-1. Gives an api to GET retrieve interface details for interface by id.
+1. For Cache service, given an api to GET retrieve interface details for interface by id.

         Request:
         * Method: GET